elliot-nelson/7tonshark/content/posts/making-of-js13k-2025-ashes-of-ulthar/making-of-js13k-2025-ashes-of-ulthar.md

  * By game 5 you can stabilize every time and have probably tried to win using the ritual, only to run into the much higher sanity drain.
  * Eventually you've come up with a strategy, some combination of stacking up resources, villager sacrifices, or cantor villagers, and can easily win the game every time.

-For the people this game is "meant for", I think I landed exactly where I wanted to -- a challenge that _seems_ absurd the first time you encounter it, but later that day, can be beaten with ease.
+For the people this game is "meant for", I think I landed exactly where I wanted to -- a challenge that _seems_ absurd the first time you encounter it, but later that day, it can be beaten with ease.
 The thing that changes is not levels or equipment or some new resource, only your own knowledge about how the game works.

 > By the way, if you're one of those people, consider checking out [Dungeon of the ENDLESS](https://store.steampowered.com/app/249050/Dungeon_of_the_ENDLESS).
 It is nothing like my game, but it contains the exact "from bewilderment to mastery" feeling of satisfaction that is typical in roguelikes, and that I tried to recreate with my entry this year.

-Sadly, my audience this year was probably restricted even further because I had to jettison my "help" screen for size -- a bit more explanation is often the difference between people bouncing off your game and sticking with it.
+Sadly, my audience this year was probably restricted even further because I had to jettison my "Help" screen due to size constraints -- a bit more explanation is often the difference between people bouncing off your game and sticking with it.
 I added the Help screen back for the Director's Cut edition, but I'm confident this cost me a few points in the gameplay department.

 ## Lessons learned